Asutosh-R/Exam-Score-Card-Data-Analysis/README.md

 ## Test Preparation respective to exam score
 ![image](https://user-images.githubusercontent.com/85886921/166407129-a190d45c-7067-4e1a-a270-41441cfa19b3.png)

-Form the above we can clearly see that the students who have completed their test prepration course have performed better.
+Form the above we can clearly see that the students who have completed their test preparation course have performed better.